ki-lang/ki/ROADMAP.md

 Feature todo list in order:

+- strict ownership only + new ref type '&', refs can only be stored in variables
+- >&?MyClass | new type syntax
+- do not allow borrow and '&' in generic types

 - enums
 - Only allow local variables as a borrowed argument in a function call
 - compare errors